Algorithmic canonical stratifications of simplicial complexes: Introduction

 \subsection{Acknowledgements}

-We thank Elden Elmanto for his helpful comments on an earlier version of this paper.
-We are also grateful to Jonas Frey for locating a mistake in our previous formulation of Cor.~\ref{cor:SheavesAsFunctors}.
-The second author was supported by NSF grant DMS-1547292.
-Code for the dimension $\leq 3$ version of the algorithm is provided in a repository at https://github.com/ColfaxResearch/CanonicalStratification.
+We thank Elden Elmanto and the anonymous referee for a number of helpful comments on earlier versions of this article.
+We are also grateful to Jonas Frey for locating a mistake in our previous formulation of Corollary \ref{cor:SheavesAsFunctors} and to Ko Aoki for pointing out a mistake in our previous proof of Proposition \ref{prp:SheavesAreRKE}.
+J.S. was supported by NSF grant DMS-1547292 and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy EXC 2044–390685587, Mathematics Münster: Dynamics–Geometry–Structure.
+Code for the dimension $\leq 3$ version of the algorithm is provided in a repository at \url{https://github.com/ColfaxResearch/CanonicalStratification}.